nikolapeja6/business-card-jekyll-theme/README.md

 To set up your environment to develop this theme, run `bundle install`.

-Your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.
+The theme is setup just like a normal Jekyll site!
+To test the theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.

-When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
+## Icons

-To add a custom directory to your theme-gem, please edit the regexp in `np6-business-card.gemspec` accordingly.
+The icons used in this project are obtained form [iconfinder](https://www.iconfinder.com/) under a "Free for commercial use" license, and can be view in this [collection](https://www.iconfinder.com/collections/collection/1940658).

 ## License